-Let’s look at table salt, sodium chloride or NaCl.
-It’s actually quite a simple molecule, made up of a metal, sodium, and a gas, chlorine.
+Let’s look at table salt, sodium chloride, or NaCl.
+It’s actually quite a simple molecule, made up of sodium metal and chlorine gas.
 Pure sodium is a fun element.
 It is so reactive that when it contacts water, it literally explodes.
-There are many anecdotal stories where chemistry students at my university flushed sodium down the toilets causing massive explosions.
+There are many anecdotes where chemistry students at my university flushed sodium down the toilets causing massive explosions.
 I do not recommend this, but they do make great stories.

 Chlorine, on the other hand, is a poisonous gas.
 Once again, the dose makes the poison.
 In small doses, it can purify water.
 In high doses, it can be used as a weapon, as it was during World War I.

 When sodium and chlorine are combined into table salt, it no longer has the properties of either sodium or chlorine.
-It is neither explosive nor poisonous (although it can be deadly if you eat a lot of it).
+It is neither explosive nor poisonous (although it can be deadly if you eat a lot of salt, again dose makes the poison).
 When you consume NaCl, water breaks the bonds of the two elements, but they do not revert to explosive sodium or poisonous chlorine.
 They form ions that bind to other ionic compounds.
-Chemistry is chool.
+Chemistry is cool.

-Thiomersal, ethyl mercury, is a molecule that is used as a preservative in many medical products, including vaccines.
-Although there is absolutely no evidence that thiomersal causes any harm at the levels found in vaccines, chemistry and vaccine deniers claim that there is mercury in the vaccine, harming children.
+Let’s talk about one of the most vilified vaccine chemicals, thiomersal (or thimerosal for Americans).
+Thiomersal is ethyl mercury, a molecule that is used as a preservative in many medical products, including vaccines.
+Although there is absolutely no evidence that thiomersal causes any harm at the levels found in vaccines, anti-vaxxers always want to claim that there is mercury in the vaccine, harming children.

 But like table salt, it’s not the individual parts that matter but it’s the whole molecule.
 Thiomersal is not elemental mercury, which is, admittedly, a fairly dangerous neurotoxin.
-But the vaccine does not contain elemental mercury (which can’t go into an aqueous solution, because it’s a metal), it contains thiomersal.
+Clearly, the vaccine does not contain elemental mercury (which can’t go into an aqueous solution, because it’s a metal), it contains the compound, thiomersal.

-The mercury that is commonly found in “nature” is methyl mercury or HgCH3.
-That additional CH3 makes all the difference, even though it’s small.
-Methyl mercury is, in fact, quite dangerous and consumption should be limited.
-Methyl mercury contaminates our food chain (much of it from “natural” sources, so there’s that), and accumulates in some apex predators.
+The mercury that is commonly found in “nature” is methylmercury or HgCH3.
+That additional CH3 in thiomersal makes all the difference, even though it’s small.
+Methylmercury is, in fact, quite dangerous and consumption should be limited.
+Methylmercury contaminates our food chain (much of it from “natural” sources, so there’s that issue of natural vs artificial), and accumulates in some apex predators.